aurnik/franz/README.md

 # Franz

+_From the "Talk to Your Synth" presentation at the Audio Developer Conference in Tokyo_

-A synth sound-design assistant.
+A music production assistant.
 A musician describes a change in plain language; an LLM observes the current sound spectrally, reasons about it using a hand-authored signal-flow document, and surgically adjusts Pigments parameters in Reaper.
 Under the hood it's an MCP (Model Context Protocol) server — any MCP-capable LLM client can connect to it.